Mariners Introduce Scott Servais as Manager

 More from Mariners News

 Servais then took center stage and discussed the unorthodox road he took to the big leagues.
 Growing up in a small town in northern Wisconsin, nobody thought Scott Servais would play professional baseball.
-He attributed his blue collar work ethic to his family, suggesting he “wouldn’t be here today if not for the environment [his] parents raised [him] in.”
+He attributed his blue collar work ethic to his family, suggesting he “wouldn’t be here today if not for the environment parents raised in.”

 Servais has spent the bulk of his post-playing days working in the front office, but it appears being a field manager has always been his goal.
 He described being named manager of the Mariners as a “dream come true.”